VUB-HYDR/REVUB/README.md

 # 1. Introduction
 ---
-The main objective of REVUB is to model how flexible operation of hydropower plants can help renewable electricity mixes with variable solar and wind power to provide reliable electricity and participate in load-following.
+The main objective of REVUB is to model how flexible operation of hydropower plants can help renewable electricity mixes with variable solar and wind power to provide reliable electricity supply and load-following services.
-This tool was first introduced in the paper "Streamlining hydro, solar and wind power strategies in West Africa from power plant to power pool" (Sterl et al., in preparation); hereafter referred to as "the publication".
+This model was first introduced in the paper "Streamlining hydro, solar and wind power strategies in West Africa from power plant to power pool" (Sterl et al., in preparation); hereafter referred to as "the publication".
 A detailed description of all involved principles and equations can be found in the publication and its SI.

 The REVUB code models reservoir operation and hydro-solar-wind power generation and derives: